hanielu/dnd-kit-svelte/src/lib/README.md

 # @adroyt/svelte-dnd-kit

-A Svelte port of the powerful [@dnd-kit]([dnd-kit]) library - the modern, lightweight, performant, accessible and extensible drag & drop toolkit.
+A Svelte port of the powerful [@dnd-kit][dnd-kit] library - the modern, lightweight, performant, accessible and extensible drag & drop toolkit.

 ## Overview

 This library provides a complete port of dnd-kit to Svelte, maintaining feature parity with the original React implementation while adapting to Svelte's reactivity system.
-All documentation and APIs from the [original dnd-kit]([dnd-kit]) library apply here, with some Svelte-specific adaptations.
+All documentation and APIs from the [original dnd-kit][dnd-kit-docs] library apply here, with some Svelte-specific adaptations.

 ## Key Differences from React Implementation